mikeking214/mikeking214.github.io/_posts/2013-12-22-learn-latex.md

 ###How to Use LaTeX

 #### Choose a Program
-LaTeX differs from Microsoft Word in that it doesn't have a native graphical user interface, so there are a few ways it can be used.
+LaTeX differs from word processors in that it doesn't have a native graphical user interface, so there are a few ways it can be used.
 The fastest way to start is with a web-based program that has nothing to install.
 These are free for personal use, have nice interfaces, and will make it easy to learn the basics of creating LaTeX documents.
 However, I recommend turning off the auto-compile feature as this will not allow you to focus on the content of the work, as intended with LaTeX.
 Try one of these websites, create an account, and get started.

 ##### Web Apps - Easiest Way to Start